TobiasPSP/doneland_sources/Tools/Software/EspHome/README.md

 By using the *ESPHome Add-On* inside *Home Assistant*, you are combining *ESPHome features* with *Home Assistant features* and get even more very useful features for free:

-*Home Assistant* can...
+*Home Assistant* can automatically...

-* **Monitoring:** ...automatically monitor your devices, query data and sensor readings in defined intervals, monitor battery and online status, and keep logs for easy lookup.
+* **Monitor:** It monitors your devices and queries data and sensor readings in defined intervals.
+Monitoring can include battery and online status.
+All data is kept in a database for easy lookup.
-* **Dashboard:** ...provide graphical *dashboards* with switches, gauges, graphs, and more, to *visualize* the data retrieved from your devices.
+* **Show Information:** ...provide graphical *dashboards* with switches, gauges, graphs, and more, to *visualize* the data retrieved from your devices.
-* **Interaction:** ...connect devices and perform *automations*.
-For example, when a *temperature sensor* registers a high temperature, a *Home Assistant* automation script could automatically turn on the *air conditioning*.
-Your devices no longer have to provide complete solutions but instead become flexible *lego pieces* that you can use to compose all kinds of *automation logic*.
+* **Perform Tasks:** It can trigger *automation scripts* based on self-defined *conditions*.
+For example, when a *temperature sensor* registers a high temperature, an automation script could automatically turn on the *air conditioning*.
+Devices no longer have to implement complete *stand-alone* solutions.
+They can now focus on a specific feature (i.e. measuring something), and *in combination* with other devices, *Home Assistant* implements the final solution.

-Because of this, it is strongly recommended to run *ESPHome* inside *Home Assistant*.
+Because of all of these benefits, it is strongly recommended to run *ESPHome* as part of *Home Assistant*.
 Setting up *Home Assistant* is [really easy](https://done.land/components/microcontroller/families/raspberry/raspberrypi).

 > [TIP:]
-> Running *ESPHome* **stand-alone** makes sense only if you want to design devices that are running **stand-alone** as well.
-Since this is not the typical use case, in the remainder of this article I am focusing on *ESPHome* as part of *Home Assistant*.
-If you are new to *Home Assistant*, you may want to browse the articles about [Home Assistant](https://done.land/tools/software/homeassistant) first to make yourself at home.
+> Running *ESPHome* **stand-alone** makes sense if you want to use its *programming-free concept* to design devices that are running **stand-alone** as well.
+I can only urge you to *not* go this route and instead start with *Home Assistant*, then add *ESPHome* to it.
+If you are new to *Home Assistant*, it is [really simple](https://done.land/components/microcontroller/families/raspberry/raspberrypi/assembly/setup) to set up a *Raspberry Pi 5* with pre-installed *Home Assistant* and takes less than 10 minutes.